 In today’s article, we want to present you with a story of Kamal al-din Bihzad, a renowned Persian miniature painter and head of the royal ateliers in Herat and Tabriz.
 Bihzad is considered to be one of the leading artists in the history of Islamic miniature painting, so let’s delve together into the miniature world of Kamal al-din Bihzad!

-Bihzad’s name has become synonymous with the high level of artistic skill displayed by the painters under the reign of Timurids and later the dynasty of Safavids in today’s Afghanistan and Iran, as he led an entire workshop (or kitabkhana) producing manuscript illuminations.
+Bihzad’s name has become synonymous with the high level of artistic skill displayed by the painters under the reign of Timurids and, later, the dynasty of Safavids in today’s Afghanistan and Iran, as he led an entire workshop (or kitabkhana) producing manuscript illuminations.
 Moreover, he came up with a new style which uses geometry and architectural elements as the structural or compositional context in which the figures are arranged.
-If you ever had books which contained illustrations with ‘architectural’/’optical’ illusions, you’ll soon see many similarities.
+If you ever read a book which contained illustrations with “architectural“‘ or “optical” illusions, you’ll soon see many similarities.

 The figures, designed as idealized types or stock characters which repeat across the manuscript and feature in different stories, are meant to convey a sense of mood and personality more subtle and expressive than in customary Persian manuscripts.
 However, the precision of drawing and control in execution is superb and was the hallmark of 15th-century painting in Herat, Afganistan.
-The precision in the pattern, calligraphy, and design is Bihzad’s most important legacy, yet the following generations broke with it since the painters painted figures which were rigid and lifeless.
+The precision in the pattern, calligraphy, and design is Bihzad’s most important legacy, yet the subsequent generations broke with it, painting figures which were rigid and lifeless.